 syntax highlighting based on Pygments' default colors

-page generated by gronk
+page rendered by gronk

 rss feed